kevinsmia1939/FreeCAD-BulletPhysics/README.md

 - **Emitter** — Emit multiple rigid-body objects in certain orientation or direction without manually duplicating rigid-body objects.

-- **Destroy Rigid Body** — Rigid-body when touch the shape will be delete/disable.
+- **Destroy Rigid Body** — When touched, will be deleted/disabled.
+This can reduce unnecessary compute resources where rigid-body fell off the platform.
 ---

 ## Requirements